| The Bible as Literature

 Exam 2

-2) The theory of typology, or how the Hebrew Bible became the Old Testament--Isaiah
+2) How the Hebrew Bible became the Old Testament--Isaiah

 1) The argument for Jesus as the Hebrew Messiah--Matthew 3-20; On the dying and rising God--Matthew